izuu12/graphs/README.md

 # graphs

-the program calculates the sum of the masses of elements that had to change places in order to reach the target place
+the program calculates the sum of the masses of elements that had to change places in order to reach the target place.

 Contains a file with 4 lines of data.
 The first specifies the number of elements (n) in the following lines.